We understand that anti-social behaviour can have a big impact on quality of life in local neighbourhoods.

 Following new legislation from the Anti-Social Behaviour, Crime and Policing Act 2014, known as 'Absolute Possession Ground', the court must now grant housing association's possession if certain criminal activity has found to be committed within the locality of the perpetrator's home.
 This has given us more power to evict those who do not follow their tenancy at an earlier stage and provide an effective resolution to those affected by certain anti-social behaviour problems.

 Supporting witnesses is key to any investigation and our anti-social behaviour team has been established to offer support to witnesses.
-We have produced a leaflet called Supporting witnesses for your information.

 Cases involving hate crime based on race, religion, disability and sexuality